DBA: Management

 • Microeconomic principles and their application to the solution of business problems

-At key intervals in this program, students can attend two five-day residencies.
-These are conducted on or near campus to offer learners networking opportunities, peer feedback and intensive mentorship from faculty members.
-During the first residency, learners can acquire advanced skills in academic research that will provide the framework for their dissertation work.
-During the second residency, learners are expected to present their scholarly work and be progressing in their dissertation.
+At key intervals in this program, you will be required to attend two five-day residencies.
+These are conducted on or near campus to provide networking opportunities, peer feedback and intensive mentorship from faculty members.
+During the first residency, you will be exposed to advanced skills in academic research that will provide the framework for your dissertation work.
+During the second residency, you will have the opportunity to present your scholarly work and demonstrate progress in your dissertation.

 Alumni Doctoral Degree Scholarship